We're big on caffeine here at CFE, so what's your favorite drink with a kick? What's your guilty pleasure?

 Where won't you go with erotica?
 What are your taboo’s?

-Erotica has the ability to be as sweet or as raunchy as one wants.
+Erotica has the ability to be as sweet or as raunchy as you like it.
 Where do you feel your work fits in the spectrum?

 What is the hardest part of writing a sex scene?